EternityForest/PuzzleBlocs/README.md

 The female dovetail is 4.5 deep, and 6.4mm at the base for clearence, and goes on the left and front.

-Inversions, a bin where that has the gender of one side swapped, and bins with missing connections, are allowed.
+Inversions, a bin where that has the gender of one side swapped, and bins with missing connections, are allowed.]

+Should a block be multiple units, you must have a dovetail every 25mm, starting 25mm from the imaginary edge of the block, excluding the clearance gap between blocks

+The male dovetail only extends 8.333mm high starting from the base of the model.

+### Wedge Stopper

+To stop the male piece from sliding out the bottom of the dovetail, the bottoms of the female dovetails are closed.

 At the bottom of the male, the first 0.5mm is missing, then there is a 45 degree cutout, because we have to print as an overhang.

 At the bottom of the female, we have a 45 degree wedge stopper extending from the back to the front, going downwards as you go away from the center of a block.

-Should a block be multiple units, you must have a dovetail every 25mm, and the first shall be 12.5mm from the center.

-The male dovetail only extends 8.333mm starting from the base of the model.
+### The lock slot(TBD)

+Starting 8.5mm from the base of the part on all female sides where practical, there should be a cutout 4.5mm in from the female edge.

+This cutout does not have exact specifications, to ease manufacturing restrictions.
+It is intended to be sized such that one could stuff a piece of 4mm OD tubing or rolled up paper into it to use as a roll pin, holding the male end down, or to run some paracord through for a similiar purpose.

+It should not be circular, there should be a small amount of compression when the tube is in, and there should be room to grip ot with pliers or tweezers for removal.

+Note that it may not be possible to remove the tube without needle nose pliers or tweezers, this is a semipermanent method.